Engin-Boot/capture-behavior-of-a-visit-counter-sriyasrini23/needs-facilities.md

 Scenario: Report visitor trends during a week of operation

-  Given
+  Given the visitor software can make graphs

-  When
+  When the week ends

-  Then
+  Then a graph with visitor count per day is included in the reoprt

 Scenario: Alert when seating capacity is full

-  Given
+  Given the software knows how many seats are present

-  When
+  When only 15% of the seats are empty

-  Then
+  Then the software issues an alert to facilities manager